jamesmorrisuk/ukveganrecipes/_posts/2020-04-05-quorn-chicken--potato-vegetable-plait-pastry.md

-    2. Fry a packet of Quorn vegan chunks in a pan with a small amount of oil and add your drain parboiled potatos.
+    2. Fry a packet of Quorn vegan chunks in a pan with a small amount of oil and add your drained parboiled potatos.
 Fry both until they develop a very light amount of colour.
 Remove from pan.